 The proposed loan aims to help improve access to electricity services in Eastern Indonesia by supporting a cluster of new small- to mid-sized natural gas-fired power stations that have lower power generation costs and are cleaner compared to diesel-fired units.
 An added advantage of gas-fired generators is that they can respond very rapidly to fluctuating power demand.
 This characteristic can be tapped to integrate intermittent renewable energy systems while reducing the need for expensive battery storage and help make the use of solar and wind resources more affordable and reliable to the local communities.

-ADB has financed 23 projects in Indonesia''s energy sector with total lending of $3.91 billion.
+ADB has financed 38 projects and programs in Indonesia's energy sector since 1970 with total lending of $5.5 billion.
 In the gas sub-sector, ADB has supported a gas pipeline between Sumatra and Singapore and BP's Tangguh LNG project through its sovereign and private sector operations, respectively.
 ADB is currently coordinating with the World Bank to support gas sub-sector regulatory development under SIEP.

 PLN plans to add 2,696 megawatts (MW) of generation capacity by 2019 from small- to mid-scale gas-fired power plants across Eastern Indonesia and to establish a LNG distribution system via small scale vessels with a capacity of several thousand cubic meters of LNG per day.
 Beyond 2019, PLN has already identified sites for 1,420 MW of additional capacity by 2025.
 PLN has requested ADB's support for its mid-sized plants (30 MW and above) first, and ADB can scale up its assistance through a subsequent loan focused on small gas-fired and gas-solar hybrid generation units (5-20 MW).
 This can be combined with the planned RBL to expand and strengthen local distribution grids in Eastern Indonesia in order to deliver sustainable energy services to the island communities.